cyfrost/OpenSSH-for-Windows/README.md

 # Disclaimer

-All the resources provided in this repository are forked from [mls-software.com/opensshd.html](https://www.mls-software.com/opensshd.html), where they are actively updated and maintained (Intent is to reflect the same within this repository).
+All the resources provided in this repository are forked from [mls-software.com/opensshd.html](https://www.mls-software.com/opensshd.html), where they are actively updated and maintained by the original author (Intent is to reflect the same within this repository).

 # Licensing